Do you dread going into your art studio or creating art?

-At the moment–mine is caused by nothing feeling like it’s going right.
-A lot of my site traffic, and general success is in big part thanks to Instagram–but as some of you have noticed, the new algorithm isn’t doing artists any favors.
+When I started writing this blog post, I had a lot of art dread.
+At the time, a lot of my website traffic and general success is in big part thanks to Instagram, but as some of you have noticed, the algorithm changes often and my business took a hit.
 Low engagement equals a really sad Kelly.

-If I were to listen to my art dread, I wouldn’t go in the studio for a while, but this is no excuse to stop creating.
-There will always be more opportunities to succeed.
+If I were to listen to my art dread, I wouldn’t go in the studio for a while, because of the overwhelming feeling that I’m a failure.
+But art is good for the soul and there will always be more opportunities to succeed.
 It’s important to do the work in order for those opportunities to manifest.

 Some days will be easier than others to overcome your art dread or studio fear, but it always involves putting in work.
-Either preemptively or a huge burst of energy to get started when you already feel your worst.
+Either preemptively or with a huge burst of energy to power through your low mood.